pydantic/logfire/docs/roadmap.md

 We are planning to offer an on-premise deployment option for Logfire.
 This will allow you to deploy Logfire on your own infrastructure.

-### Direct connection to Postgres

-You'll be able to connect to our Postgres database directly from an external service, and query Logfire data directly from your local machine.

 ### Schema Catalog